Agusrodri/PBA-Uniswap-Based-DEX/README.md

 ### Introduction

 For this assignment, I decided to build a descentralized Uniswap v1 based exchange.
-Making use of this DEX, users have the possibility of `creating exchange pools` of type **Asset-Currency**, `adding liquidity` to an existing pool to get future rewards, `removing liquidity` from a pool they are liquidity providers, or just `swapping currency` to assets (or assets to currency and to other assets) as they like.
+Making use of this DEX, users have the possibility of `creating exchange pools` of type **Asset/Currency**, `adding liquidity` to an existing pool to get future rewards, `removing liquidity` from a pool they are liquidity providers, or just `swapping currency` to assets (or assets to currency and to other assets) as they like.

 ### Main terminology